NASA is tracking methane to get a better handle on how and where it moves, and how it behaves when it gets there.

 They combined the data with a computer model that estimates methane emissions based on known processes for certain land-cover types, such as wetlands, and also simulates the atmospheric chemistry that breaks down methane and removes it from the air.

-Then they used a weather model to see how methane travelled and behaved over time while in the atmosphere.
+Then they used a weather model to see how it travelled and behaved over time while in the atmosphere.
 Several locations stood out.

 In South America, the Amazon River basin and its adjacent wetlands flood seasonally, creating an oxygen-deprived environment that is a significant source of methane.